dbusteed/dbusteed.github.io/_posts/2023-06-01-setup-jupyter-lab-on-linode-server.md

   - system administration
 ---

 Jupyter Lab is an awesome tool for data science workflows and is super easy to run locally.
-But...getting it setup on a remote server (which allows for remote access from anywhere, collaboration with team members, and the ability to access different compute resources) can be a bit more invovled.
+But...getting it setup on a remote server (which allows for remote access from anywhere, collaboration with team members, and the ability to access different compute resources) can be a bit more involved.

-> **NOTE:** This walkthrogh assumes some basic experience with Linux
+> **NOTE:** This walkthrough assumes some basic experience with Linux

 ## Step 1: Setup Server